AliceO2Group/AliceO2/Common/SimConfig/doc/ConfigurableParam.md

      ```c++
      O2ParamImpl(ParamA);
      ```
-     in some source file, to generate necessay symbols needed for linking.
+     in some source file, to generate necessary symbols needed for linking.
   3. Access and use the parameters in the code.
      ```c++
      void algorithmA() {